EUCAIM/upv-node-workstation-images/usage-guide.md

     Private persistent storage: for your algorithms, results and whatever you need for the work.
     If the desktop is deleted and redeployed afterwards, this folder persists and is remounted on the new instance.
     On the other hand the access to files in it is a bit slower, so you should use the normal home (`/home/chaimeleon`) or `/tmp/` for temporal files if you want your algorithm/workflow go faster.

+Other useful directories:
   - `/home/chaimeleon/shared-folder`
-    Public persistent storage where you can share files with the other CHAIMELEON users.
+    Public persistent storage where you can share files with the other CHAIMELEON users and you will find other useful resources like documentation, applications, docker images and python packages (from pypi.org which you can install with `pip`, see the "example 4" in `~/persistent-home/init.sh`).

   - `/home/chaimeleon/application-examples`
     Here you can find some simple application examples including the dataset access guide.

-### There is no Internet access
-Things like "apt get", "pip install", "git clone", "wget", "curl" or any access to a web page out of the platform will fail.
-Network connectivity is strongly restricted within the CHAIMELEON platform due to the project general requirement to not allow the medical data to go out.
-Applications running in the CHAIMELEON platform do not allow downloading/uploading data from/to external sources (from Internet), only there is connectivity to services running within the platform.

 ## Software packages and dependency libraries installation
 There are two methods to satisfy the dependencies of your training algorithm or to make available in the CHAIMELEON platform any tool you need but not currently available: